WHERE ARE THE BEST NEIGHBORHOODS IN TOKYO? WHICH ARE THE COOLEST DISTRICTS TO VISIT TO TOKYO?

 READ: 8 AWESOME THINGS TO DO IN KOENJI

-After our shopping spree in Ginza and our venture into Tsukiji outer market for some of the best seafood in town, we headed to Monzen-Nakacho, one of the most charming neighborhood in Tokyo and just a few stops by subway from Tsukiji.
+After our shopping spree in Ginza and our venture into Tsukiji outer market for some of the best seafood in town, we headed to Monzen-Nakacho, one of the most charming neighborhoods in Tokyo, and just a few stops by subway from Tsukiji.

 We had no idea what to expect at Monzen Nakacho, but we completely fell in love with this beautiful and traditional area of Tokyo.
 In fact, Monzen Nakacho was the historic home of Sumo in Japan, before moving to Ryogoku further west.